aissamboudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20 : Create a script that removes all letters c and C from input.
 21 : Write a script that reverse its input.
 22 : display all users and their home directories, sorted by users.
+Advanced 1 : Find all empty files and directories in the current directory and all sub-directories.